Praqma/helmsman/README.md

 # Installation

 Install Helmsman for your OS from the [releases page](https://github.com/Praqma/Helmsman/releases).
-Available for Linux and MacOS.
+Available for Linux, MacOS & Windows.

 Also available as a [docker image](https://hub.docker.com/r/praqma/helmsman/).